Ronald Nored: Coaching career

 After graduating, Nored coached at Brownsburg High School in Indiana and college basketball at the University of South Alabama, briefly before Brad Stevens, his former college coach at Butler University, offered him a coaching position with the Boston Celtics.
 He served as a coach for the Maine Red Claws of the NBA D-League from 2013 to 2015.
 On April 28, 2015, Nored was named as an assistant coach for Northern Kentucky University.
 On April 15, 2016, the Brooklyn Nets hired him to be the first head coach for the Long Island Nets.
-Nored served as an assistant coach in the NBA with the Charlotte Hornets from 2018 to 2021, with the Indiana Pacers from 2021 to 2023, and currently with the Atlanta Hawks.
+Nored served as an assistant coach in the NBA with the Charlotte Hornets from 2018 to 2021, with the Indiana Pacers from 2021 to 2023, and with the Atlanta Hawks from 2023 to 2026.

+Butler

+On March 25, 2026, Nored was announced as the new head coach at Butler to replace the retiring Thad Matta.

 Personal life

 Nored grew up in Birmingham, Alabama, where his father, Ron Nored Sr., was pastor of Bethel AME Church in Ensley and a co-founder and executive director of Bethel-Ensley Action Task (BEAT).
 Nored Sr., died from pancreatic cancer in 2003.
-Ron is happily married to Danielle Eng, a former accountant for RSM.
-With four children, Avery, Malakai, Jude, and Campbell.
+Ron is married to Danielle Eng, a former accountant for RSM.
+The pair have four children.